-When NIH awards a grant, we are formalizing our partnership with the grantee to ensure compliance with federal laws, regulations and policies.
+When NIH awards a grant, we are formalizing our partnership with the recipient to ensure compliance with federal laws, regulations and policies.
 This protects the integrity of the overall scientific endeavor.
 This page describes what happens between peer review through award for applicants whose applications have been deemed highly meritorious in the scientific peer review process.

 - Grants Management Officer (GMO): The GMO signs the Notice of Award (NoA) and is the NIH official who is responsible for the business management and other non-programmatic aspects of the award.
-GMOs ensure that the NIH and grantee staffs fulfill requirements of laws, regulations, and administrative policies.
+GMOs ensure that the NIH and recipient staffs fulfill requirements of laws, regulations, and administrative policies.

 - Grants Management Specialist (GMS): The GMS works with the GMO on the day-to-day management of the grant.
 The name and contact information of the GMS assigned to a particular grant appears on the NoA.

 - Program Official (PO): The PO is responsible for the programmatic, scientific, and/or technical aspects of assigned applications and grants.
 The PO's responsibilities include, but are not limited to, developing research initiatives and research training programs to meet the Institute/Center's (IC) mission; coordinating with Center for Scientific Review and IC Scientific Review Officers and working in partnership with grants management on post-award administration, including review of progress reports, participation in site visits, and other activities.